 In the early 2000s, non-native people – international dolphin traffickers – capitalizing on the low incomes in the Solomon Islands and seeing an opportunity to exploit the dolphin hunting taking place there, began paying sizable amounts to some locals to capture live bottlenose dolphins.
 The buyers then marketed and sold the animals to international aquariums for profits in excess of ten times the amount paid to the islanders.

 Despite joining CITES in 2007, the Solomon Islands announced that it would sanction the unsustainable capture and export of 100 dolphins per year.
-Today, several dolphin capture outfits are responsible for the exportation of wild-caught dolphins.
+Several dolphin capture outfits were responsible for the exportation of wild-caught dolphins.

-Certain local government officials in the Solomon Islands are complicit in enabling the ventures to take place with little scrutiny and/or concern for their country’s international treaty obligations.
-As a result, the capture of wild bottlenose dolphins continues, along with the exploitation and corruption of local people, cultural traditions and way of life.
+Certain local government officials in the Solomon Islands were complicit in enabling the ventures to take place with little scrutiny and/or concern for their country’s international treaty obligations.

 What Facilities Have Dolphins From The Solomon Islands?